 Dr. Doni, author of The Stress Remedy, reveals the most common stresses that have a negative impact on our health.

-Stress has existed as long as life has, but the stresses we experience in 2014 are very different than what our ancestors experienced.
+Stress has existed as long as life has, but the stresses we experience today are very different than what our ancestors experienced.
 Being aware of what stresses you increases the likelihood you’ll be able to master those stresses and optimize your health.

 Here are the top 10 stress triggers: